Sumting-wong-creator/CODEX_TRYING/README.md

-# Agentic Web Assistant
+# HAWA (Hyper Agentic Web Assistant)

-Agentic Web Assistant is a Manifest V3 Chrome extension that provides an offline-first Gemini 2.5 Flash copilot for browsing.
+HAWA (Hyper Agentic Web Assistant) is a Manifest V3 Chrome extension that provides an offline-first Gemini 2.5 Flash copilot for browsing.
 All processing happens locally except streaming calls to the Gemini API.

 ## Installation